 As the first step, sand is spread over the cobblestones to level them, and the creators stand on low bridges made of wood planks to increase their reach and precision.

-Next, dyed sawdust in hues of all the colors of a rainbow are pressed through intricately designed cardboard stencils.
+Next, dyed sawdust in hues of all the colors of a rainbow is pressed through intricately designed cardboard stencils.

 Natives’ hands at work finishing the design of the symbolic Alfombras